 Retailers have condemned plans to stop supermarkets from promoting foods high in sugar, salt and fat in a bid to tackle the obesity crisis.

-The Scottish Grocer’s Federation said that plans to restrict grocery promotions such as multibuys for such foods were “lacking in evidence, badly thought through and unenforceable”, while the Scottish Retail Consortium (SRC) also said it had concerns over the plans and urged the government to delay any measures which might disrupt the grocery market even further ahead of a potential no-deal Brexit.
+The Scottish Grocer’s Federation said that plans to restrict grocery promotions such as multibuys in stores for such foods were “lacking in evidence, badly thought through and unenforceable”, while the Scottish Retail Consortium (SRC) also said it had concerns over the plans and urged the government to delay any measures which might disrupt the grocery market even further ahead of a potential no-deal Brexit.

 The comments were made in response to a consultation issued by the government at the end of last year.